kunalj101/python_intro_hackathon/chapter1.md

 msg_bad = "You should install a Python instance locally before going forward" msg_success = "Great!
-You are all set to go ahead" msg_help = "Drop me a line at kunal.jain@analyticsvidhya.com"
+You are all set to go ahead" msg_help = "Drop us a line at help@analyticsvidhya.com"

 # Use test_mc() to grade multiple choice exercises.
 # Pass the correct option (Action, option 2 in the instructions) to correct.